socketsupply/sockets.sh/src/docs/ios.md

 #### Provisioning Profiles

-When you run `ssc --target=ios .` on your project for the first time, you may see the following because you don't have a [provisioning profile][A5]...
+When you run `ssc compile --target=ios .` on your project for the first time, you may see the following because you don't have a [provisioning profile][A5]...

 ```